Cascoda/cascoda-sdk/baremetal/app/ot-cli-actuator/README.md

 # ot-cli-actuator

 A simple demo that demonstrates the control of several actuators (running ot-cli-actuator), by a central controller (also running ot-cli-actuator).
-This demo provides a CLI for interaction (serial-adapter).
+This demo provides a CLI for interaction, which can be used with the ``serial-adapter`` posix application.
 The controller can individually set and request two variables owned by each actuator, and those are `brightness` and `colour_mix`.

 ## Configuring a Chili as a controller or actuator

-1- Connect the Chili to a Windows or Linux machine and run the file `serial-adapter.exe`, or `serial-adapter`.
+1- Connect the Chili to a Windows or Linux machine and run the executable `serial-adapter.exe`, or `serial-adapter`.
 This will open up the CLI.

 2- Type the command `actuatordemo actuator` or `actuatordemo controller` depending on which role you want the Chili to take.